2022’s Top 5 Legal Industry Trends: Law Firm Data Security

 |

-Let’s explore the impact of these breaches — and how your small firm can keep its data secure.
+Let’s explore the impact of these data security breaches — and how your small firm can keep its data secure.

 Law firms are particularly vulnerable to cyberattacks.
 They hold confidential, highly sensitive information that would be incredibly valuable to hackers.
 Many firms also have access to trust accounts that hold substantial sums of money.
 But an alarming number of firms have subpar security protocols — only 43% use file encryption, and less than 40% rely on two-factor authentication.